Recultivating Indigenous Sovereignty and Stewardship

 Apply below to present a lightning talk during the 2025 Environmental Research and Creativity Week.
 Would you like to present your research in a short, 5-minute lightning talk at the Center for the Environment Research Symposium?
 The WashU Center for the Environment is looking to showcase graduate student researchers whose work addresses any of the […]

-Xu: Emissions from CO2 removal
+Xu: Emissions from CO2 Removal

 Research Topics

-Xu: Emissions from CO2 removal
+Xu: Emissions from CO2 Removal

 Research Focus Carbon dioxide (CO2) is the predominant greenhouse gas driving climate change.
 The prospect of capturing and storing CO2 emerges as a pivotal strategy in mitigating climate change.
 Current efforts involve capturing CO2 from point sources (e.g., industrial facilities) and directly from the air.
 In August 2023, the Biden-Harris administration announced $1.2 billion for […]